espressif/vscode-esp-idf-extension/docs/DEBUGGING.md

 ```

 - `program`: ELF file of your project build directory to execute the debug session.
 The command `${command:espIdf.getProjectName}` will query the extension to find the current build directory project name.
 - `initCommands`: GDB Commands to initialize GDB and target.
+The default value is `["set remote hardware-watchpoint-limit {IDF_TARGET_CPU_WATCHPOINT_NUM}", "mon reset halt", "maintenance flush register-cache"]`.
+- `initialBreakpoint`: When `initCommands` is not defined, this command will add to default initCommands a hardward breakpoint at the given function name.
+For example `app_main`, the default value, will add `thb app_main` to default initCommmands.
+If set to "", an empty string, no initial breakpoint will be set.
 - `gdb`: GDB executable to be used.
 By default `"${command:espIdf.getToolchainGdb}"` will query the extension to find the ESP-IDF toolchain GDB for the current `IDF_TARGET` of your esp-idf project (esp32, esp32c6, etc.).

 > **NOTE** `{IDF_TARGET_CPU_WATCHPOINT_NUM}` is resolved by the extension according to the current `IDF_TARGET` of your esp-idf project (esp32, esp32c6, etc.).